darleg/CodeForMathimatics/Algerbra/Basic Algerbra/README.md

 3. Equations
 - An equation states that two expressions are equal.
 - Example: 2𝑥+3=7
 - The goal is to find the value of the variable that makes the equation true.

+4. Solving Equations
+- Linear Equations: Equations of the first degree (the highest power of the variable is 1).
+- Example: 2𝑥+3=7
+  1. Subtract 3 from both sides: 2𝑥=4
+  2. Divide both sides by 2: 𝑥=2

+5. Basic Operations
+Addition and Subtraction: Combining like terms.

+Example:
+3
+𝑥
++
+2
+𝑥
+=
+5
+𝑥

+Multiplication: Distributive property.

+Example:
+3
+(
+𝑥
++
+2
+)
+=
+3
+𝑥
++
+6

+Division: Isolating the variable.

+Example:
+𝑥
+4
+=
+2
+ becomes
+𝑥
+=
+8